molloy-lab/TREE-QMC/README.md

 * RInside
 * MQSquartets

-We recommand do environment export for the Rscript if it is not pointed to the appropriate one yet(particulary important when working on a cluster)
+We recommand to do add the installed R with MQSquartets to your PATH(particularly when working on a cluster)
 ```
-export Rscript=<the path of Rscript>
+export PATH="<Path to R>/bin:$PATH"
 ```

 To build TREE-QMC, use commands: